Schemex: Discovering Structural Abstractions from Examples

 \subsection{Schema Induction and Cognitive Foundations}

-Humans can infer schemas from concrete experiences.
-Cognitive science theories of analogy and structural alignment suggest that comparing multiple examples enables people to abstract their common relational structure~\cite{gick1983schema, gentner1997structure}.
-In classic analogical problem-solving studies, Gick and Holyoak~\cite{gick1983schema} demonstrated that examining two analogs can lead to the induction of a schema---a generalized solution framework that preserves shared relations while ignoring surface differences.
-Such analogical schemas support the transfer of knowledge to novel problems.
-An effective schema abstracts away surface details to highlight underlying structure.
-For example, prior work on schema induction~\cite{yu2014distributed} mentions that, to capture the essence of an invention, it is more useful to focus on its purpose (e.g., detaching components) and mechanism (e.g., using comb-like features), rather than vague notions (e.g., ``making things easy'') or overly specific traits (e.g., color of the invention).
-However, striking the right balance between specificity and generalizability remains a challenge in schema induction.
+Cognitive science research on analogy and structural alignment shows that comparing multiple examples enables people to abstract their common structure~\cite{gick1983schema, gentner1997structure}.
+In classic studies, Gick and Holyoak~\cite{gick1983schema} demonstrated that examining two analogs leads to the induction of a \textit{schema} - a generalized framework that preserves shared relations while discarding surface differences - enabling transfer to novel problems.
+An effective schema abstracts away surface details to highlight underlying structure: for example, prior work on schema induction~\cite{yu2014distributed} notes that capturing an invention's purpose and mechanism is more useful than recording vague notions or overly specific traits.

-Computational models in AI and cognitive science have sought to replicate this human capacity for structure learning.
-Kemp and Tenenbaum’s hierarchical Bayesian model identifies the most appropriate structural form (such as trees, rings, or clusters) from a predefined space to explain a dataset~\cite{kemp2008discovery}.
-It treats structure induction as a model selection problem across graph-based representations and has successfully uncovered latent structures in domains ranging from biology to social networks.
-Other models emphasize the learning of relational schemas.
-For example, DORA, a neural-symbolic model, discovers new relational concepts through analogy and represents them as explicit predicates or schema-like structures~\cite{doumas2008theory}.
-However, such models often lack grounding in real-world artifacts, limiting their practical applicability.

-Together, these cognitive and computational foundations suggest that inferring schemas through analogical generalization and structure induction is both a core human strategy and a possible computational goal.
-Schemex builds on this foundation by enabling users to perform schema induction interactively---leveraging human pattern recognition alongside algorithmic assistance to extract structural abstractions from example collections.
+Computational models have sought to replicate this capacity.
+Kemp and Tenenbaum's hierarchical Bayesian model treats structure induction as model selection over graph-based representations~\cite{kemp2008discovery}, while DORA discovers relational concepts through analogy and represents them as explicit predicates~\cite{doumas2008theory}.
+However, such models typically lack grounding in real-world artifacts, limiting practical applicability.
+Schemex builds on these foundations by enabling users to perform schema induction interactively - leveraging human pattern recognition alongside algorithmic assistance to extract structural abstractions from examples.